What No One Understands About Internationals, Culture and Identity

 There is a phenomenon that shocked me at first when I moved to Australia.
 However, after having observed it on multiple occasions in every multicultural place I have lived in, I discovered this phenomenon was the rule rather than the exception.

-People don’t join different cultures when they move abroad.
+People don’t blend into different cultures when they move abroad.

 It is in fact, the opposite.
-They not only join their own culture but reinforce the importance that their culture occupies in their identities.
+Not only they join their own culture, but they reinforce the importance that it occupies within their identities.

 As such, “internationals”, the “real” ones, don’t exist.

 People that move to new countries, whether for 6 months, 6 years, or their entire lives, don’t hang out with locals when the culture (usually a matter of language) is too different.

 They hang out with people from their own cultural group.